AliMuhammad229/AI_106394/README.md

 60790 | Syed Muhammad Tanzeel

 # AI_106394
-This Repository is for AI Course (Spring_2021) Assignments & Project
+This Repository is for AI Course (Spring_2021) Assignments & Project teaching by Sir Farooq.